More detailed answers to common questions can be found in the Licensing FAQ.

 - Be of good character;

-- Successfully complete PEO’s Professional Practice Examination (PPE); and
+- Successfully complete PEO’s National Professional Practice Examination (NPPE); and

 - Demonstrate at least 48 months of verifiable, acceptable engineering experience, at least 12 months of which must be acquired in a Canadian jurisdiction under a licensed professional engineer (P.Eng).

 The National Professional Practice Examination (NPPE) is a 3-hour, closed-book, on-line exam on ethics, professional practice, engineering law and professional liability.
 Eligible applicants may write the NPPE at any time (within the time frame provided by PEO) as they acquire 48 months of engineering work experience required for licensure.
 To reduce the time to licensure, applicants are encouraged to write the NPPE early in the time frame provided by PEO.

 The NPPE is held five times a year (February, April, June, September and November) in major centres across Canada.
 For more information on the exam, please refer to the NPPE webpage on PEO’s website.

 Click here for an overview of PEO’s Engineering Work Experience Requirements.

 PEO evaluates each applicant’s engineering experience against five quality-based criteria:

 - Awareness of the social implications of engineering

 To become licensed, an applicant must demonstrate a minimum of 48 months of verifiable, acceptable engineering experience gained after completion of their undergraduate engineering degree.